 In 2010, the Township Council allocated $175,000 and joined forces with the Fort Medford Playground Committee to build a 100% handicapped accessible addition to the playground, which was the first fully handicapped playground in Burlington County.

 As the “original” Fort Medford is approaching its 27th year, the Township Council is undertaking a complete restoration.
 The Council has confirmed its commitment by applying for and receiving a $100,000 grant under the Burlington County Municipal Park Development Grant program, and allocating $200,000 in its Municipal Capital budget.
 The Fort Medford Playground Committee has also allocated funds to work on the landscaping, the Bob Meyer Park memorial area and the signage to complete the renovations to Bob Meyer Park.

-The park will remain closed during construction, which may extend into next spring due to supply chain issues.
+The park will remain closed during construction phases, which may extend into next spring due to supply chain issues.
 We appreciate your cooperation and understanding, and we too eagerly await the grand re-opening!!

-The other areas of Bob Meyer Park will remain open during construction.
+The other areas of Bob Meyer Park will remain open during any periods of construction.